TempeHS/2024SDD-Rayan-AeroFit/README.md

 # 2024SDD-Rayan-AeroFit
 AeroFit is a beginner-friendly and simplistic step-tracking app made to help beginners reach their fitness goals.
-The application comes with three prominent features, a step tracker, fitness logbook, and a timed challenge mode.
+The application comes with three main features, a step tracker, fitness logbook, and a timed challenge mode.

 ## Step Tracker
 ### Core Features: